This vegan twist on korokke (Japanese croquettes) is hearty and satisfying, packed with plant-based protein, and made healthier in the air fryer!

 - Typically, starchy potatoes like Russet, Idaho, and Yukon Gold work best for making fluffy korokke.
 However, I made this batch with red-skinned potatoes and had great results!

-- White Beans ⟶ this is the secret ingredient that adds plant-based protein without using ground “meat” alternatives (but if you’re into that, check out my basic air fryer vegan korokke)
+- White Beans ⟶ This is the secret ingredient that adds plant protein without using ground “meat” alternatives (but if you’re into that, check out my basic air fryer vegan korokke).